lukejkelly/TreeConsistency/README.md

 The code runs on Mac/Linux using bash, [R](https://www.r-project.org/) and [RevBayes](https://revbayes.github.io).

 ### R
-R v4.4.2 was used to generate trees and sequence data then analyse the RevBayes MCMC output.
+R version 4.4.2 was used to generate trees and sequence data and to analyse the MCMC output.
 The code uses the following packages:
 - TreeTools v1.12.0
 - ape v5.8